sergiusens/snappy-docs/build-snaps/hooks.md

 [...]
 ```

 In this example, we have an application requesting hardware information during install or subsequent configuration.
 We are therefore granting access to the `hardware-observe` interface to the install and configure hooks, but denying them access to the `x11` one since they don't need to display anything on screen.
+Note that interfaces that are not auto-connected will not be available through hooks until they are connected.

 ## Hooks types

 ### “configure”

-The configure hook is called upon initial install, upgrade, and whenever the user requests a configuration change via the `snap set` command.
+The configure hook is called upon initial snap install (after any services contained by the snap have started), after a refresh, and whenever the user requests a configuration change via the `snap set` command.
 If the hook exits non-zero, the configuration will not be applied.

 #### snap set / snap get